jfallon1997/merlin-cmake-b/doxygen/README.md

 These instructions will (in the future) tell you how to generate your own `doxygen` files for `Merlin`

-If you wish to view pregenerated documentation, see (*folder name to be added in future...*)
+If you wish to view pre-generated documentation, see `generated-docs`

+## Editing the Documentation

+The main documentation file is under `Merlin/Documentation.cpp`